dsent/bullet-addons/src/navigation-popup/navigation-popup-readme.md

 - Nav items cloned from a Notion list view (collection/list) up to a configurable depth (note that the included stylesheets supports a maximum of 3 levels).
 - If list items have icons, they are copied.
-- Highlights the current page if it is present in the list.
+- Highlights the current page if it is present in the list or a best-matching ancestor if possible.
 - Accessible: ARIA roles, keyboard navigation (ArrowUp/ArrowDown, Enter, Space, Escape), focus management.
 - Mobile-friendly: shows a close button on coarse-pointer devices and supports touch interactions.
 - Lightweight and idempotent: initializes once and cleans up if no items are found.